zkp2p/zk-p2p/README.md

 ## How To:

 ### Fetch Your Venmo ID
-ZKP2P off-ramping requires submitting Venmo IDs on chain so the on-rampers knows where to send the payment.
-A Venmo ID is unique identifier (e.g. 1234567891011121314 up to 19 digits) for your Venmo account that is separate from your handle (@Venmo-User).
+ZKP2P off-ramping requires submitting Venmo IDs on chain so the on-rampers know where to send the payment.
+A Venmo ID is a unique identifier (e.g. 1234567891011121314 up to 19 digits) for your Venmo account that is separate from your handle (@Venmo-User).
 You can look up your Venmo ID using one of the following methods:

 - Open any Venmo payment receipt email and click on 'Show original' and search for `user_id`.
 As of writing these instructions [4/30/2023], you should be able to locate your id in multiple places but may need to splice the `3D` encoding in front of the id.
 - Paste `curl https://account.venmo.com/u/[YOUR_VENMO_HANDLE] | grep -o '"user":{"displayName":"[^"]*","id":"[0-9]*"' | sed 's/.*"id":"\([0-9]*\).*/\1/'` into the command line, replacing YOUR_VENMO_HANDLE with your Venmo username without the `@` e.g. `Alex-Soong`.